 Solar + energy storage + controls is a game changer.

 For years, we have discussed the growing boom in renewable energy.
-Much of the focus has been on when renewables cross price parity with conventional energy, such as in this recent analysis from Lazard.
+Much of the focus has been on when renewables cross price parity with conventional energy.
+Those type of analyses, however, mostly focus on cost and fuel switching.
 However, those type of analyses mostly focus on cost and fuel switching.
 The overall business model remains the same—economics switch from generation utilities to new, private asset owners—but it’s the same historic model of being paid (or reducing costs) through generating electricity.

 Enter storage.
 At first blush, storage solves some of the problems of solar & wind generation.
 It can smooth variability as sun and wind come and go.
 It can time and extend dispatch to match demand better than just what the environment.